 In addition, LCM conducts examinations at schools and colleges where preparation for LCM examinations supports and complements the course, provided there are sufficient entries to make the visit viable, and any venue-related costs are covered by the applicant.
 The co-ordinating teacher is responsible for timetabling the examination day.
 Please contact LCM Examinations for further details.

 1.9 Duration of examinations

 Assessment durations, which include discussion and report writing time for the examiners, are as follows:

 Diplomas in Performance:

-DipLCM 35 minutes
+35 minutes

-DipLCM (Concert) 40 minutes

-ALCM (Standard) 55 minutes
+55 minutes

-ALCM (Recital) 65 minutes
+65 minutes

-LLCM 60 minutes
+60 minutes

-FLCM 70 minutes
+70 minutes

 Diplomas in Teaching: